Robust estimation on a parametric model via testing: Simulations for one-dimensional models

-This array shows that with large probability our estimator is very close to the m.l.e.
+Table \ref{tab2} shows that with large probability, our estimator is almost equal to the m.l.e.
 This probability is quite high for small values of $n$ and even more for larger values of $n$.
-This explains why the risks of these two estimators are very close in the first four examples.
-Note that the value of $\eta$ prevents the empirical quantile from being lower than something of order $10^{-7}$ according to the examples (in Example~4, the value of $10^{-6}$ is due to the way we have built the m.l.e).
+This explains why the risks of these two estimators are very close in the first three examples.
+Note that the value of $\eta$ prevents the empirical quantiles from being smaller\vadjust{\goodbreak} than something of the order $10^{-7}$ according to the examples (in Example~\ref{ex3}, the value of $10^{-6}$ is due to the procedure used to build the m.l.e.).

-\subsection{Speed of the procedure.}
+\subsection{Speed of the procedure}

-For the sake of completeness, we specify below the number of tests that have been calculated in the preceding examples.
+For the sake of completeness, we specify in Table \ref{figureriskcomparaison} the number of tests that have been calculated in the preceding examples.

+We observe in Figure \ref{fig1} that the number of tests computed is quite small, except for Example~\ref{ex7}.
+The number of tests computed in this example is quite large because $\underline{r} (\theta,\theta')$ and $\overline{r} (\theta ,\theta')$ are defined by relation (\ref{EqDefintionRDim1}) and $\alpha = 1/2$.
+The smaller $\alpha$, the longer it takes to compute the estimator.
+Notice however that is possible to use less tests by choosing $\kappa$ closer to $\bar{\kappa}$ or by using a more accurate control of the Hellinger distance $h({\theta},{\theta'})$.

-\subsection{Simulations when $s \not \in \F$.}
+\subsection{Simulations when \texorpdfstring{$s\notin\F$}{$s notin\mathscr{F}$}}

-In Section~\ref{SectionDim1VraiS}, we were in the favourable situation where the true distribution $s$ belonged to the model~$\F$, which may not hold true in practice.
-We now work with random variables $X_1,\dots,X_n$ simulated according to a density~$s \not \in \F$ to illustrate the robustness properties of our estimator.
+In Section~\ref{SectionDim1VraiS}, we were in the favourable situation where the true density $s$ belonged to the model $\F$, which may not hold true in practice.
+We now work with random variables $X_1,\ldots,X_n$ simulated according to a density $s \notin\F$ to illustrate the robustness properties of our estimator.